regindex/suffixient/README.md

 Let $T[1..n]$ be a text.
 A set $`S \subseteq \{1,\dots,n\}`$ is $suffixient$ if, for any one-character extension $X\cdot a$ (string $X$ concatenated with character $a$) of any right-maximal substring $X$ of $T$, there exists $i \in S$ such that $X\cdot a$ is a suffix of $T[1..i]$.

-This software computes the smallest suffixient set of a text T.
+This software computes a smallest suffixient set of a text T.

 ### Install